-ISVAs work in partnership with a range of agencies, including specialist learning disability professionals and organisations, to ensure the specific needs of each victim/survivor are responded to.
+ISVAs undertake essential risk and needs assessments and work in partnership with a range of agencies, including specialist learning disability professionals and organisations, to ensure the specific needs of each victim/survivor are responded to.

 Many ISVA services now have specially trained ISVAs who are able to support victims/survivors with multiple disadvantages and/or complex needs - including those with learning disabilities.